UW Medicine logo

 solution

-Open-ended symptoms field using language processing to suggest who to see, reducing manual searching and setting up an online-first booking experience
+Open-ended symptoms field using NLP to suggest who to see, reducing manual searching and setting up an online-first booking experience

 Rationale